 GeneCards Summary for ITGB3 Gene

 ITGB3 (Integrin Subunit Beta 3) is a Protein Coding gene.
 Diseases associated with ITGB3 include Glanzmann Thrombasthenia and Bleeding Disorder, Platelet-Type, 16.
-Among its related pathways are RET signaling and Oncogenic MAPK signaling.
+Among its related pathways are ERK Signaling and Focal Adhesion.
 Gene Ontology (GO) annotations related to this gene include identical protein binding and protease binding.
 An important paralog of this gene is ENSG00000259753.

 UniProtKB/Swiss-Prot for ITGB3 Gene

 Integrin alpha-V/beta-3 (ITGAV:ITGB3) is a receptor for cytotactin, fibronectin, laminin, matrix metalloproteinase-2, osteopontin, osteomodulin, prothrombin, thrombospondin, vitronectin and von Willebrand factor.
 Integrin alpha-IIb/beta-3 (ITGA2B:ITGB3) is a receptor for fibronectin, fibrinogen, plasminogen, prothrombin, thrombospondin and vitronectin.
 Integrins alpha-IIb/beta-3 and alpha-V/beta-3 recognize the sequence R-G-D in a wide array of ligands.
 Integrin alpha-IIb/beta-3 recognizes the sequence H-H-L-G-G-G-A-K-Q-A-G-D-V in fibrinogen gamma chain.
 Following activation integrin alpha-IIb/beta-3 brings about platelet/platelet interaction through binding of soluble fibrinogen.
 This step leads to rapid platelet aggregation which physically plugs ruptured endothelial surface.
 Fibrinogen binding enhances SELP expression in activated platelets (By similarity).
 ITGAV:ITGB3 binds to fractalkine (CX3CL1) and acts as its coreceptor in CX3CR1-dependent fractalkine signaling (PubMed:23125415, PubMed:24789099).
 ITGAV:ITGB3 binds to NRG1 (via EGF domain) and this binding is essential for NRG1-ERBB signaling (PubMed:20682778).
 ITGAV:ITGB3 binds to FGF1 and this binding is essential for FGF1 signaling (PubMed:18441324).
+ITGAV:ITGB3 binds to FGF2 and this binding is essential for FGF2 signaling (PubMed:28302677).
 ITGAV:ITGB3 binds to IGF1 and this binding is essential for IGF1 signaling (PubMed:19578119).
+ITGAV:ITGB3 binds to IGF2 and this binding is essential for IGF2 signaling (PubMed:28873464).
+ITGAV:ITGB3 binds to IL1B and this binding is essential for IL1B signaling (PubMed:29030430).
 ITGAV:ITGB3 binds to PLA2G2A via a site (site 2) which is distinct from the classical ligand-binding site (site 1) and this induces integrin conformational changes and enhanced ligand binding to site 1 (PubMed:18635536, PubMed:25398877).
 ITGAV:ITGB3 acts as a receptor for fibrillin-1 (FBN1) and mediates R-G-D-dependent cell adhesion to FBN1 (PubMed:12807887).